Conn-Selmer: Origins

-The origins of the Conn-Selmer company begin with the H&A Selmer company.
+The origins of the Conn-Selmer company begin with the H. & A. Selmer company.
 In the late nineteenth century, brothers Alexandre and Henri Selmer graduated from the Paris Conservatory as clarinetists.
 They were the great-grandchildren of French military drum major Johannes Jacobus Zelmer, grandchildren of Jean-Jacques Selmer, the Army Chief of Music, and two of 16 children in this musical family.
 At the time, musical instruments and accessories were primarily hand made, and professional musicians found it necessary to acquire skills allowing them to make their own accessories and repair and modify their own instruments.
 Establishing Henri Selmer & Cie. in 1885, Henri began making clarinet reeds and mouthpieces.
 In 1898, Henri opened a store and repair shop in Paris and began producing clarinets, and Alexandre joined the Boston Symphony Orchestra that same year.

 In 1904, Selmer clarinets were presented at the Saint Louis (USA) World's Fair, winning a gold medal, and Alexandre Selmer was First Clarinetist with the Cincinnati Symphony Orchestra.
 Alexandre established himself in New York in 1909, opening a shop that sold Selmer clarinets and mouthpieces.
-The H&A Selmer (USA) Company grew out of that retail operation.
+The H. & A. Selmer (USA) Company grew out of that retail operation.

-The H&A Selmer (USA) Company
+The H. & A. Selmer (USA) Company

-In 1910, Alexandre returned to France and the H&A Selmer store was managed by George Bundy.
+In 1910, Alexandre returned to France and the H. & A. Selmer store was managed by George Bundy.
 The store expanded its product line, selling "Selmer" branded wind instruments and mouthpieces from manufacturers in the US in addition to Selmer (Paris) products.
-In 1923, the H&A Selmer Company was incorporated to expand its retail operations.
+In 1923, the H. & A. Selmer Company was incorporated to expand its retail operations.
 A 49% share was sold to C. G. Conn Ltd while Selmer (Paris) retained a minority interest.
 In 1927, Bundy gained full ownership, establishing independence of the company.
-H&A Selmer (USA) remained the sole importer of Selmer (Paris) products, including saxophones and brasswinds once exports of such instruments to the USA commenced.
+H. & A. Selmer (USA) remained the sole importer of Selmer (Paris) products, including saxophones and brasswinds once exports of such instruments to the USA commenced.

 In 1936, Selmer changed its distribution strategy, abandoning most retail and becoming a wholesaler of instruments and supplies.
-Selmer went on to establish itself as a leading distributor of student-grade instruments under its Artley and Bundy brands.
+Selmer went on to establish itself as a leading distributor of student-grade instruments under its Bundy brand.

-In 1939, Selmer financed the startup Artley Flute Company of Elkhart Indiana, which provided flutes, and later clarinets, exclusively to Selmer until 1953.
 In response to the unavailability of Selmer (Paris) instruments after the German defeat of France in 1940, Selmer sought alternate sources for wind instruments and distributed them under their new student-line Bundy and intermediate Signet brands.

 In 1950, George Bundy retired and sold his shares to partners Joseph M. Grolimund, Jack Feddersen, Milt Broadhead, and Charles Bickel.

 Starting in 1952, the Selmer Artist program offered special deals for musicians who agreed to perform and record exclusively with Selmer (Paris) instruments, boosting the reputation of Selmer (Paris) instruments among aspiring professionals.